cisco-intersight/terraform-provider-intersight/website/docs/d/resource_group.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `name`:(string)The name of this resource group.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `qualifier`:(string)Qualifier shall be used to specify if we want to organize resources using multiple resource group or single For an account, resource groups can be of only one of the above types.
+(Both the types are mutually exclusive for an account.).